Barbiturate: Legal status

 During World War II, military personnel in the Pacific region were given "goofballs" to improve their tolerance of the heat and humidity of daily working conditions.
 Goofballs reduced the demand on the respiratory system, as well as maintaining blood pressure.
 Many soldiers returned with addictions that required several months of rehabilitation before discharge.
 This led to growing dependency problems, often exacerbated by indifferent physicians prescribing high doses to unknowing patients through the 1950s and 1960s.

-In the late 1950s and 1960s, an increasing number of published reports of barbiturate overdoses and dependence problems led physicians to reduce their prescription, particularly for spurious requests.
-This eventually led to the scheduling of barbiturates as controlled drugs.
+In the late 1950s and 1960s, published reports of barbiturate overdoses and dependence led to tighter drug policy in many countries.

+Netherlands

 In the Netherlands, the Opium Law classifies all barbiturates as List II drugs, with the exception of secobarbital, which is on List I.

 There is a small group of List II drugs for which physicians have to write the prescriptions according to the same, tougher guidelines as those for List I drugs (writing the prescription in full in letters, listing the patients name, and have to contain the name and initials, address, city and telephone number of the licensed prescriber issuing the prescriptions, as well as the name and initials, address and city of the person the prescription is issued to).
 Among that group of drugs are the barbiturates amobarbital, butalbital, cyclobarbital, and pentobarbital.

+United States

-In the United States, the Controlled Substances Act of 1970 classified most barbiturates as controlled substances—and they remain so as of August 2023.
-Barbital, methylphenobarbital (also known as mephobarbital), and phenobarbital are designated schedule IV drugs, and "Any substance which contains any quantity of a derivative of barbituric acid, or any salt of a derivative of barbituric acid" (all other barbiturates) were designated as being schedule III.
+In the United States, the Controlled Substances Act of 1970 classified most barbiturates as controlled substances; Barbital, mephobarbital, and phenobarbital are designated schedule IV drugs.
+Additionally, and "Any substance which contains any quantity of a derivative of barbituric acid, or any salt of a derivative of barbituric acid" which includes the oxygenated, methylated, and brominated of compounds like enallylprypam) were designated as being schedule III.
 Under the original CSA, no barbiturates were placed in schedule I, II, or V; however, amobarbital, pentobarbital, and secobarbital are now schedule II controlled substances unless they are in a suppository dosage form.

 In 1971, the Convention on Psychotropic Substances was signed in Vienna.
-Designed to regulate amphetamines, barbiturates, and other synthetics, the 34th version of the treaty, as of 25 January 2014, regulates secobarbital as schedule II, amobarbital, butalbital, cyclobarbital, and pentobarbital as schedule III, and allobarbital, barbital, butobarbital, mephobarbital, phenobarbital, butabarbital, and vinylbital as schedule IV on its "Green List".
+Designed to regulate amphetamine and various synthetics compounds, the 34th version of the treaty regulates secobarbital as schedule II, amobarbital, butalbital, cyclobarbital, and pentobarbital as schedule III, and allobarbital, barbital, butobarbital, mephobarbital, phenobarbital, butabarbital, and vinylbital as schedule IV on its "Green List".
 The combination medication Fioricet, consisting of butalbital, caffeine, and paracetamol (acetaminophen), however, is specifically exempted from controlled substance status, while its sibling Fiorinal, which contains aspirin instead of paracetamol and may contain codeine phosphate, remains a schedule III drug.